 Inlays and Onlays

-Inlays and onlays are used to repair large cavities or other forms of damage on the tooth’s surface, which causes issues with biting.
+Dental inlays and onlays are used to repair large cavities or other forms of damage on the tooth’s surface, which causes issues with biting.
 They are typically made of porcelain, gold, or composite resin.

 Inlays fill cavities on the surface between cusps, whereas onlays cover a larger surface of the cavity, including the cusps.
 Onlays function similarly to dental crowns, but onlays don’t cover the entire surface of the tooth.